mlcolab/Pathfinder.jl/docs/src/examples/banana.md

 Especially for complicated target distributions, it's more useful to run multi-path Pathfinder.

-Like in the [funnel example](quickstart#a-100-dimensional-funnel), we can see that most of the approximations are not great, because this distribution is far from normal.
+Like in the [funnel example](quickstart#a-100-dimensional-funnel), we can see that most of the normal approximations above are not great, because this distribution is far from normal.
 It is always a good idea to run [`multipathfinder`](@ref) directly, which runs single-path Pathfinder multiple times.

 ```@example 1
 ndraws = 1_000